FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Method

 \subsection{Intervention}

 Let us assume, that we have identified a set of interesting SAE features that correlate (positively or negatively) with the desired property.
-We can use those features to steer the generation process through interventions by passing all of the activations through the autoencoder, while suppressing features negatively correlated with the target property, and reinforcing the positively correlated ones.
-We keep all other features unchanged.
-The steering mechanism is presented in Figure~\ref{fig:sae_intervention}.

-We introduce a hyper-parameter, $\lambda$, to control the direction and strength of this intervention: \begin{itemize} \item $\lambda = 0$: No intervention (neutral). \item $\lambda > 0$: Steer towards the target property. \item $\lambda < 0$: Steer in the opposite direction of the target property. \end{itemize} The magnitude of $\lambda$ (i.e., $|\lambda|$) determines the degree of steering.
-The value at each index of this vector is multiplied by a corresponding value: $1+\lambda$, if the feature is positively correlated with the target property, $1-\lambda$, if the feature is negatively correlated, and $1$, otherwise.
+We can use those features to steer the generation process through interventions by passing all of the activations through the autoencoder, while suppressing features negatively correlated with the target property, and reinforcing the positively correlated ones, leaving all others unchanged.
+We introduce a hyper-parameter, $\lambda$, that controls both the direction and magnitude of the intervention: $\lambda = 0$ corresponds to no modification, $\lambda > 0$ steers toward the target property, and $\lambda < 0$ steers away from it.
+Concretely, each SAE feature is scaled by $(1+\lambda)$ if positively correlated with the target, $(1-\lambda)$ if negatively correlated, and left unchanged otherwise (see Figure~\ref{fig:sae_intervention}).